AdobeDocs/marketo-measure.en/help/channel-tracking-and-setup/online-channels/utm-parameters.md

 * Source identifies the subchannel that is the source of your traffic.
 * It answers the question: "Where is this person coming from?"
 * In a social media example, the source of traffic is the social media platform being used.
    * In this example, Facebook is the Source Value.
 Other examples are Twitter and Instagram.
-If the UTM Medium is Paid Search, on the other hand, the UTM Source could be AdWords or BingAds.
+If the UTM Medium is [!DNL Paid Search], on the other hand, the UTM Source could be AdWords or BingAds.

 * This parameter maps to the Marketo Measure 'Touchpoint Source' field in SFDC.
 * _Marketo Measure Best Practice:_ This parameter tracks the source of your traffic, so it is not suitable to use it to indicate the ad type, E.g. retargeting, sponsored, etc. It is best used to track the higher level subchannel.
 Remember, you are answering the question "where is my traffic coming from?"
 You are looking for the referrer.
 In this example, UTM Source is the place where your ad is located (not the actual webpage, as that is automatically tracked outside of tags).
 If you are tracking a drip-email campaign, then drip email is the source.